AndreiGota/ConnectFour/README.md

 ```
 The ```ui_type``` can be either ```GUI``` or ```Console```, the types of each player can be ```Human``` or ```Computer``` and the AI type can be either ```Smart```, which employs a minimax strategy, or ```Random```, which chooses moves randomly.

+## AI Implementation
+The AI analyses every possible move from the current board state by using a minimax algorithm, trying to maximize the score of its moves and minimizing the score of the opponent's moves.
+In the case of this game, the score depends on the placement of the pieces and the possibilities of placing 4 pieces of one color in a row.
+The AI only simulates 3 moves in advance, since any more moves would seriously hurt the time performance.
+This way, it decides which move is the most profitable, and uses it once the computations are done.

 ## Video sample (Human vs AI)
  <p align="center"> <img src="https://github.com/AndreiGota/ConnectFour/blob/main/video.gif" height="500"/> </p>